Online activity prediction via generalized Indian buffet process models: Numerical Implementation

 Another option is to frame parameter elicitation as a curve fitting problem for the temporal trajectory of a statistic of interest.
 For example, we might want to predict the number of future users first triggering in the next $D_1$ days, using the point estimator of \Cref{eq:u_estim}.
 We fit the hyperparameters by solving the following regression problem:

-where $u_{d_0}^{(d)}$ denotes the true (observed) number of new distinct users observed between day $d_0$ and day $d_0+d$, given $Z{1:D_0}$.
+where $u_{d_0}^{(d)}$ denotes the true (observed) number of new distinct users observed between day $d_0$ and day $d_0+d$, given $Z_{1:D_0}$.
 Here, $1\le d_0 < D_0$, and $d_0 + d \le D_0$.
 In our experiments, we find that the choice of $d_0 = 1$ works well, although in different applications, different choices might work better in practice (e.g., \citet[Section 4]{masoero2022more} recommends $d_0=\lfloor 2/3 \times D_0 \rfloor$).

 The curve fitting approach offers two advantages compared to the maximum marginal likelihood one.
 First, it is much faster to evaluate numerically $\hatnews{d_0}{d}$ compared to the log-likelihood, especially when the number of active users in the first $D_0$ days is large.
 Second, $\hatnews{d_0}{d}$ does not depend on the whole sample, but only the simple sufficient statistics, $(D_0, N_{D_0})$.
 Hence, curve fitting is feasible even when only first trigger counts, and not re-trigger counts, are available.
 This scenario might occur on proprietary or large datasets, where, e.g., for privacy reasons or reasons of scale, only aggregate summary statistics can be stored (e.g., the ASOS dataset later analyzed \citep{liu2021datasets}).
-However, in our experience, maximum likelihood typically performs better in terms of predictive accuracy.
+Throughout the empirical sections, we measure unseen-user prediction accuracy using the metric of \citet{camerlenghi2022scaled},